Blog Home

 Missing an opportunity to stock up

 Fruits, vegetables, and lean meats freeze well for up to two to three months.
 When these foods are on sale, plan to buy extra to freeze and use throughout the coming weeks.
 Stock up on berries to add to smoothies and oatmeal.
 Freeze broccoli and cauliflower for soups and stews.
-Grab extra naturally-raised meats and sustainable fish when you find the best prices.
+Grab naturally-raised meats and sustainable fish when you find the best prices.

 Arriving unprepared